Researchers urge EU not to cut stem cell funding

 "(EU) Commission funding must be available to continue to support scientists investigating all types of stem cells - including human embryonic stem cells - with potential to make advances in regenerative medicine," they wrote in an open letter released by the Wellcome Trust, a charitable health foundation.

-The European Parliament is currently debating the future outline of Horizon 2020, the EU's program for research and innovation which will run from 2014 to 2020.
+The European Parliament is currently debating the future outline of Horizon 2020, the EU's programme for research and innovation which will run from 2014 to 2020.

 Draft rules provide for stem cell research funding, including embryonic stem cells but some member states have been lobbying for embryonic stem cell research to be excluded.